 I was not fussy about whether the dye was uniformly applied to the cloth.
 Therefore, I didn’t stir as diligently as recommended.
 I got a finished canvas that was nicely mottled, giving it a bit of texture.

 Once the canvas is rinsed until the water runs clear, I washed it on its own in the washer.
 Once dried to slightly damp, I gave it a good pressing with steam.

 Great stuff, that Dylon dye!
 It works on natural fibers and even on 50-50 blends.
 It won’t work on synthetic fibers like polyester and nylon.

-Not only can you dye raw fabrics as I’ve done here, you can also make different color choices for clothing.
+Not only can you dye raw fabrics as I’ve done here, but you can also make different color choices for clothing.
 For example, I once picked up some white capris on clearance and dyed them indigo to make them more serviceable for me.
-Ever since, using dye for cloth has been a great solution for getting my own colorway.
+Ever since using dye for cloth has been a great solution for getting my own colorway.

 You can get your own colorway now that you know it’s not so frightening dying a quilted bucket bag with Dylon.
 Join us tomorrow, we start putting the pieces of this easy, breezy quilted bucket bag together.

 This is part 1 of 5 in this series

 Go to part 2: The Quilted Bucket Bag